 - There is enough garden space for a horizontal array.
 That said, a borehole installation is an option for those short on space.
 You will also need to consider access to the site for excavation machinery.

 - It will need to be paired with a suitable heating system and is most efficiently paired with underfloor heating.
+This is because underfloor heating requires much lower water temperatures than radiators.

 The key is to find a good, qualified, experienced installer.
 That will ensure the system is designed to properly meet the ground conditions, and the demands of the house, and will run happily for 20 to 30 years.